patrickrgaffney/patgaffney.com/content/blog/2016-09-24-two-shells-one-prompt.md

 +++
-title = "Two Shells and A Prompt" summary = "Lessons learned from ditching zsh, coming home to bash, and writing a bash prompt." slug = "two-shells-one-prompt" date = 2016-09-24 draft = false
+title = "Two Shells and A Prompt" description = "Lessons learned from ditching zsh, coming home to bash, and writing a prompt." slug = "two-shells-one-prompt" date = 2016-09-24 draft = false